ap229997/hands/README.md

 ## License

 All the material here is released under the Creative Commons Attribution-NonCommerial 4.0 International License, found [here](https://creativecommons.org/licenses/by-nc/4.0/).
-For all the datasets used in this work, refer to the respective websites for citation and license details.
+For all the datasets and codebase (below) used in this work, refer to the respective websites/repos for citation and license details.

 ## Acknowledgements